HannesRammer/DartabaseTutorials/tutorials/TUT1.md

  2. Follow the instructions see from the dbInit.dart output window

   1. insert a project name and hit enter (lets use 'todo' without ')
-  2. insert absolute path to the project root folder (on my machine its 'C:\Projects\Dart\DartabaseTutorials\examples\PreTutorialMixApp' without ')
+  2. insert absolute path to your project root folder (on my machine its and for this example I use 'C:\Projects\Dart\DartabaseTutorials\examples\PreTutorialMixApp' without ')

     Your output should look like this
       <img src="https://raw.github.com/HannesRammer/DartabaseTutorials/master/tutorials/img/initDB.PNG" >